Copyright © Graham A C John 2009-2020

 9. If your bells ring, but not when you want them to, check out the calibration section.

-If you plugged in your controllers prior to starting Handbell Manager, you should see a panel appear as shown above.
+If you plugged in your controllers prior to starting Handbell Manager, you should see a panel appear as shown below.
 If you plug in or remove your controllers after you started Handbell Manager, you will need to press the Check for Controllers button to find them.
 The handbells are shown right to left, to match the clockwise arrangement of the bells on your simulator’s display.

 Handbell Manager counts each handstroke and backstroke and press of a controller button, and highlights in orange which stroke the bell is currently at.
 The button counts will also show in orange when they are pressed.
 These counts can help you determine whether the bells are configured properly.
 If you press the Reset Counts button to zero the counts, then swing a few handstrokes and backstrokes with each bell alternately, you should expect the counts to be equal to the number of strokes you rang.